 This requirement stems from the Ayyangar Report (PDF), a policy document drafted in 1959 that forms the basis of the Indian Patent Regime.

-While some countries chose to have no working requirement of patents, the Ayyangar Report reasoned that the quid pro quo that the society receives in return for the grant of the monopoly could only be ensured if the patent is used for the purpose for which it is granted.
+While some countries chose to have no working requirement of patents, the Ayyangar Report reasoned that the quid pro quo the society receives in return for the grant of the monopoly could only be ensured if the patent is used for the purpose for which it is granted.
 Therefore, the report concluded that for a then under-developed country like India, certain safeguards against patents of foreigners was necessary.
-This resulted in the principles relating to the working of the patent and the consequences in case of failure codified in the Indian Patent Act.
+This resulted in the principles relating to the working of the patent and the consequences in case of failure being codified in the Indian Patent Act.

 Requirements and Consequences

 Accordingly, the Patentee (and the licensees) have to file a statement in a Form – 27(PDF) which requires details if the patented invention was worked, the reasons for not working, and if worked, the quantum and value of the patented product.
 It also requires information whether the patented product was manufactured in India or imported from other countries, and the licenses or sub-licenses granted during the year.
-In addition to statistical purpose, these details are aimed to inform the public of the working of the invention and could form a ground for a compulsory license if not worked for three years.
+In addition to use for statistical purpose, these details are aimed to inform the public of the working of the invention and could form a ground for a compulsory license if not worked for three years.

-Noncompliance with this requirement comes with a high penalty under Art.
+Noncompliance of this requirement comes with a high penalty under Art.
 122 of the Indian Patent Act which includes a fine of INR 1 million (~12.500 EUR) for each non-compliance, and could even lead to imprisonment of up to 1 year if false information was knowingly provided.

 Relevance to Modern day